Oakwood, Los Angeles: History

-It is uncertain if racially restrictive housing covenants were in place in Venice at the beginning of the 20th Century (they were in place in Santa Monica, which is located to the north).
+It is uncertain if racially restrictive housing covenants were in place in Venice at the beginning of the 20th Century, though such restrictions were in place in adjacent Santa Monica.
 De facto segregation in hiring practices and real estate sales led to the development of Oakwood as a predominantly African-American neighborhood.
 Between 1910 and 1920, the population of African-Americans in Venice tripled as black people arrived to work as manual laborers, service workers, and servants to wealthy white residents.

 Employees hired by Abbot Kinney were the first black residents of Oakwood, some helped with the Venice canals.
 Two cousins, Arthur Reese and Irvin Tabor, worked for Kinney.
 Reese was an artist and sculptor, best known for decorating parade floats simulating Mardi Gras; Kinney hired him as the town decorator.
 Tabor forged a close bond with his employer, working as Kinney's chauffeur.
 When Kinney died in 1920, he had willed his house to Tabor.
 Two years later, to escape from racism in Venice, Tabor relocated two of the structures from Kinney's St. Marks Island to their present-day location in Oakwood.
 Both the Reese and Tabor residences remain.

 A second phase of migration from the Southern states occurred during World War II.
 The population of black people in Oakwood tripled again between 1940 and 1950.
 They had come to meet the need for defense workers at the nearby manufacturing facilities such as Hughes Aircraft in Culver City and McDonnell Douglas in Santa Monica.

 By the end of the 20th century Oakwood had gentrified.
 Homes had sold for more than US$1 million and longtime residents were being displaced.
 Others left by choice, to cash in on the soaring property values.
 The head of the Venice Stakeholders Association said "A large population of black Americans who may have owned from Abbot Kinney’s time voluntarily took their equity and left".